 With thanks to a very generous donation of £5,500 from the Rotary Club of Reading and donations from other Amani supporters, Phase 1 of the building work has now commenced.
 On completion of Phase 1, Magubike Amani Centre will comprise a Hall/Classroom, a Hostel and Toilets.
 Local villagers continue to support the project with materials and labour, so it really is a collective community effort to have Magubike Amani Centre in place.
 Physiotherapy services are already taking place.

-Phase 1 is now completed.
-The buildings in place include a reception area, a hall/physiotherapy room, staff house and toilets.
+Phase 1 was completed in 2023 with the following buildings complete: a reception area, a hall/physiotherapy room, staff house and toilets.

 Tanks for water collection are now connected; this was the final activity of Phase 1.